Nandaka/PixivUtil2/readme.txt

 downloadlistdirectory ==> list.txt path.
 alwaysCheckFileSize   ==> Check the file size, if different then it will be
                           downloaded again, set 'False' to disable.
- 		       -> Override the overwrite and image_id checking from db
+ 		                  This will override the image_id checking from db
                           (always fetch the image page for checking the size) checkUpdatedLimit     ==> Jump to the next member id if already see n-number of previously downloaded images.
 			              alwaysCheckFileSize must be set to False. createmangadir  ==> Create a directory if the imageMode is manga.
 The directory is created by splitting the image_id by '_pxx' pattern.
                     This setting is depended on %urlFilename% format. downloadListDirectory ==> set directory for download-lists needed for createDownloadLists and IrfanView-Handling
-	               -> if leaved blank it will create download-lists in pixivUtil-directory. downloadavatar  ==> set to 'True' to download the member avatar as 'folder.jpg' usetagsasdir 	==> Append the query tags in tagslist.txt to the root directory
+	                      If leaved blank it will create download-lists in pixivUtil-directory. downloadavatar  ==> set to 'True' to download the member avatar as 'folder.jpg' usetagsasdir 	==> Append the query tags in tagslist.txt to the root directory